Asian Law Center

 The Asian Law Center is pleased to announce its Spring Quarter Lectures:

-Thursday, May 1st: Professor Clark Sorenson, who is Chair of the Korea Studies Program at the UW Jackson School of International Studies, will give a lecture at 3:45 p.m. on "The Korean Family in Colonial Space: Caught between Modernity and Assimilation."
+Wednesday, May 7: Professor Clark Sorenson, who is Chair of the Korea Studies Program at the UW Jackson School of International Studies, will give a lecture at 3:30p.m. in Room 115 on "The Korean Family in Colonial Space: Caught between Modernity and Assimilation."
+(Note: this lecture was rescheduled from May 1st).

 Please RSVP to email@example.com.
 We look forward to seeing you at UW Law.